shervinsahba/obsidian-icewind/DM/Weather.md

 | Dense fog   | Heavily obscured | Normal      |                                                              |
 | Frigid Wind | Dim light        | Normal      | Disadvantage on Perception (Hearing) and ranged weapon attacks |

+>[!Danger] DM Note
+> Consider increasing the DCs for the exhaustion check as the game progresses, expositing how the Rime worsens.
+During Chapter 1 consider having no check within Ten Towns, especially on the roads.
+Use DC 5 if you must or for a large party, and consider DC 10 for journeying into the nearby tundra, for example to Kelvin's Cairn.
+During Chapters 2-4, where tundra exploration begins use DC 10.
+On Solstice during Chapter 5, increase the check to DC 12.
+If they steal the Codicil, increase the check to DC 14, which can persist through Chapter 6.

 ![[Weather Hex Flower Revised.jpg|700]]